lemlac/mulem/docs/reference.md

 min[a, b] :: if a < b then a else b
 ```

-You can also have multi-line meta function similar to regular functions.
+You can also have multi-line meta function like regular functions.
 Each meta function creates a new scope.
 Defining variables that could bleed into the surrounding scope is not allowed.
 The last expression is the return value.
 Call it like a function using `[]`.

 ```
 doSomethingComplicated[x] ::